wellcometrust/timeline/README.md

 Providers could be created to work with any arbitrary date format that can be converted to [`moment`](https://github.com/timrwood/moment) objects.

+To change the provider, edit the `provider` option of the `wellcomeTimeline` widget in [`timeline.html`](https://github.com/wellcomelibrary/timeline/blob/master/src/timeline.html).

 ### Project

 The timeline project is split into `/src` and `/build` directories, with a [`build.ps1`](https://github.com/wellcomelibrary/timeline/blob/master/build.ps1) PowerShell script in the root of the project which combines and minifies the various JavaScript files into [`/build/embed.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/embed.min.js) and [`/build/wellcomeTimeline.min.js`](https://github.com/wellcomelibrary/timeline/blob/master/build/wellcomeTimeline.min.js).